Change the UUID on a xfs file system

 # mount -t xfs /dev/nvme4n1p2 /mnt

-Finallly, we can start digging into the content of the device mount on /mnt and do whatever was required.
-Perhaps, one note if this device will be moved back to the original EC2 instance do not forget to updat the /mnt/etc/fstab file with the updated UUID of this modified boot device.
+Perhaps, one note if this device will be moved back to the original EC2 instance do not forget to update the /mnt/etc/fstab

-Hope you enjoyed this artice. regards, Gratien
+Hope you enjoyed this article. regards, Gratien

 Comments